pilafnoodle/plockRL/README.md

 ### Create more specific rewards
 Rewards were very simple, for example adding a penalty when any lidar scan was less than a threshold.
 More specific rewards such as a heading reward based on the direction of the farthest point were introduced, but there was not enough time to develop it.

+### Use rosbags
+I forgot these existed, so all data was collected with csvs.
+Rosbags have synchronization.

-## FUTURE CISL F1TENTH PARTICIPANTS PLEASE READ
+## FUTURE F1TENTH PARTICIPANTS PLEASE READ
 ### Attempt heuristic method first
 There are many classical methods for track navigation, such as gap follow, farthest point follower and wall follow.
 Attempt these first, they are far easier than reinforcement or imitation learning.
 However these may struggle if competition track intentionally has gaps or holes.

-### Streamline pipeline asap
-It will save alot of time.

-### Use rosbags
-I forgot these existed, so all data was collected with csvs.
-Rosbags have synchronization.

 ## Isolate network
 Originally we had used Tailscale to SSH into the car, but some spots in Winston Chung Hall were spotty and caused the car to disconnect.
 The solution was using our own router to connect to the car. **Make sure the router's subnet and the Lidar's subnet are different, otherwise they will fight for connection!**

+## Use the controller
+The controller is so much more than just the deadman switch!
+Use ROS services to trigger scripts using buttons.
+We wired a data collection script to start and stop.

 ## Roboracer @ IV 2026
 We didn't qualify because our car was not able to navigate certain section of the track.
 The track consisted of bumpy orange tubes and smooth black tubes, and our model was only trained on bumpy orange tubes.
 We believe the failure to navigate black tubes was because of lack of preprocessing and our model had overfit to the bumpy tubes.
 The track specifications given to us by Roboracer (overall geometry, min and max width) were also very different from the given track.
 Roboracer also did not let us know about different types of tubes in the same track.
 We worked in parallel to test heuristic methods and retrain the model on race day, but it did not work.
 Our TD3 process was very iterative and required multiple rounds of data collection and training, which we did not have time for.
 However the process of building the car from scratch, wiring up connections, learning RL trial and error was enough of a learning experience in it of itself.